cbfacademy/intro-to-java-course/exercises/object-oriented-programming/README.md

 Using the `Account` class as a base class, create two derived classes:

 `SavingsAccount` with the following members, in addition to the attributes of the `Account` class:
-- `SavingsAccount(int accountNumber, double balance, double interestRate)` - constructor
+- `public SavingsAccount(int accountNumber, double balance, double interestRate)` - constructor that accepts parameters representing the new account number, starting balance and interest rate
-- `double interestRate` - instance variable
-- `void applyInterest()` applies interest to the account
+- `public void applyInterest()` applies interest to the account
-- `double getInterestRate()` - returns the current interest rate
+- `public double getInterestRate()` - returns the current interest rate
-- `void setInterestRate()` - sets the interest rate
+- `public void setInterestRate()` - sets the interest rate

 `CurrentAccount` with the following members, in addition to the attributes of the `Account` class:
-- `CurrentAccount(int accountNumber, double balance, double overdraftLimit)` - constructor
+- `public CurrentAccount(int accountNumber, double balance, double overdraftLimit)` - constructor that accepts parameters representing the new account number, starting balance and overdraft limit
-- `double overdraftLimit` - instance variable
-- `double getOverdraftLimit()` - returns the current overdraft limit
+- `public double getOverdraftLimit()` - returns the current overdraft limit
-- `void setOverdraftLimit()` - sets the overdraft limit
+- `public void setOverdraftLimit()` - sets the overdraft limit

 #### Notes
 Ensure that you have overridden methods of the `Account` class where necessary in the derived classes.